pratokko/re-entrancy/README.md

 - Attack fallback (receives 1 Ether)

 - This can be improved further using selfdestruct so that after the exploit the  contract is deleted then the money is transferred to the msg.sender

+- Learn how this works by testing this code on Remix